panzerdp/dmitripavlutin.com/README.md

 # Dmitri Pavlutin Blog

-This repository holds the source code and articles of my blog https://dmitripavlutin.com.
+This repository contains the source code and articles of my blog https://dmitripavlutin.com.
 The blog is powered by [GatsbyJS](https://www.gatsbyjs.org/).

-If you want to contribute to any article (typos, clarifications, etc), you are welcome to create pull requests.
-Note that posts markdown files are located in [/posts](/tree/master/props).
+You are welcome to contribute to articles (fix typos, add clarifications, etc) using pull requests.
+Posts markdown files are located in [./posts](/tree/master/props) folder.

 ## Development installation

 To compile the blog and generate the articles, follow these steps.

-After cloning the repository, install the dependencies within the project root directory:
+Install the dependencies within the project root directory:

 ```bash
 npm install